mulias/mulias.github.io/content/drafts/possum-overview.md

 After parsing, any extra input is thrown out.
 This means that the empty string `""` is a parser that always succeeds, no matter the input.

 {% possum_example_small(input="Call me Ishmael.
-Some years ago—never mind how long precisely—having little or no money in my purse, and nothing particular to interest me on shore, I thought I would sail about a little and see the watery part of the world.") %}
+Some years ago — never mind how long precisely — having little or no money in my purse, and nothing particular to interest me on shore, I thought I would sail about a little and see the watery part of the world.") %}
 ""
 {% end %}

 If the parser fails to find a match, Possum returns an error.

-{% possum_example_small(input="no match here") %}
+{% possum_example_small(input="not my parser") %}
 "my parser"
 {% end %}